Coastal Management Program

 A coastal management program (CMP) sets the long-term strategy for managing our coast.
 It identifies risks to our coast and how to manage these now and into the future, so we can all continue to enjoy the benefits of the coast for years to come.

 A CMP is a requirement for all NSW councils under the Coastal Management Act 2016.
+The diagram below shows the various stages of a CMP with more information available on the NSW Department of Planning and Environment website.

 Where is the CMP up to?